avarun42/dblarons.github.com/_posts/2015-08-21-introduction-functional-programming-javascript.md

 Well, fear no more.
 Progressive™ languages have a solution for this problem, and it's called the REPL.
 REPL is an acronym: It stands for "Read, Evaluate, Print, Loop," and that's exactly what it does.
-It allows you to write code, import libraries, and more without compiling and running (or interpreting) your whole project.
+It allows you to write code, import libraries, and more without compiling and executing (or interpreting) your whole project.

 If you've used the Python prompt in your terminal before, you've already used a REPL.
 Likewise if you have opened up the Chrome or Firefox